rich-d-wilkinson/precision/README.md

 tail(CflorusSecondary)
 ```

-To use your own dataset, specify a $C \times 2$ matrix, with the first column containing the clutch size, and the second the number of males.
-It is necessary to label your columns as $n$ and $m$.
+To use your own dataset, specify a C x 2 matrix, with the first column containing the clutch size, and the second the number of males.
+It is necessary to label your columns as n and m.

 ```
 my_data <- matrix(c(3,2,4,3,5,1,6,2,7,1,7,1), nc=2, byrow=TRUE)